Veterinary Biosciences BSc (Hons) – 2019 entry

 Why choose this course

-Our School of Veterinary Medicine and School of Biosciences and Medicine are forward thinking and have strong links with the veterinary profession.
-We have a growing reputation for world-leading research and collaborate with world-class veterinary institutes such as the Animal and Plant Health Agency and the Pirbright Institute.
+Our School of Veterinary Medicine and School of Biosciences and Medicine are forward thinking, with strong links within the veterinary profession and a growing reputation for world-leading research.

-You’ll benefit from state-of-the-art facilities such as our Innovation for Health Learning Laboratory and our £45m School of Veterinary Medicine building, which has its own Veterinary Clinical Skills Centre and one of Europe’s largest and most sophisticated high-containment veterinary pathology centres.
+You will benefit from state-of-the-art facilities, including our new Innovation for Health Learning Laboratory and our £45m School of Veterinary Medicine building which has its own Veterinary Clinical Skills Centre and one of Europe’s largest and most sophisticated high-containment veterinary pathology centres.

 What you will study